Nike-Inc/gimme-aws-creds/README.md

 ## Installation
 This is a Python 3 project.

-If using Cerberus clone the [Cerberus Python Client repo](https://github.com/Nike-Inc/cerberus-python-client) and follow the set-up instructions.

 Install the gimme-aws-creds script and required python packages:
 ```bash
 python3 setup.py install